mitchell-lang/docs/tutorials/tutorial-gbdt.md

       val avg = MathInt.averageOf D.leafNum trees;
       fun comp (left, right) = compareLeaves (avg, left, right);
     in
-      Util.argmax comp family
+      Ord.argmax comp family
     end;
 ```

 Like in earlier code snippets, we define a helper function that uses a value
 that we computed.

-The `findBest` function uses the `Util.argmax` function to pick the best item
+The `findBest` function uses the `Ord.argmax` function to pick the best item
 from the list, according to the comparison function that has been defined using
-the average number of leaves in the trees. `Util.argmax` returns a value of type
+the average number of leaves in the trees. `Ord.argmax` returns a value of type
 `DT.t option`, which can be one of two things.
 If the list given to
-`Util.argmax` is empty, then the result is `NONE`.
+`Ord.argmax` is empty, then the result is `NONE`.
 Otherwise the list will be
 `SOME t`, where `t` is the chosen tree.

 Now we can define the function for computing the next tree to add to the ensemble.